MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/hosp/admissions.md

 - Declined
 - Black or African American

-The ethnicity column in NHMC includes:
+The ethnicity column in NMHC includes:

 - Not Hispanic or Latino
 - Hispanic or Latino